MicrosoftDocs/SupportArticles-docs/support/webapps/restrict-users-access-web-resource.md

     > [!NOTE]
     > If the *Web.config* file doesn't exist, create a *Web.config* file for the ASP.NET application.

-2. If you want to control authorization for the whole application, add the `<authorization>` configuration element to the `<system.web>` element in the *Web.config*file.
+2. If you want to control authorization for the whole application, add the `<authorization>` configuration element to the `<system.web>` element in the *Web.config* file.
 3. In the `<authorization>` element, add the `<allow>` configuration element and the `<deny>` configuration element.
 Use the `users` attribute to specify a comma-delimited list of user names.
 You can use a question mark (?) as a wildcard character that matches any user name.
-For example, the following code denies access to all users except user1 and user2:
+For example, the following code denies access to all users except `user1` and `user2`:

     ```xml
     <authorization>